kimberlyz/CorgiTab/README.md

 # CorgiTab
 <img src="https://github.com/kimberlyz/CorgiTab/blob/master/corgi.jpg" alt="CorgiTab Logo" width="150">

-Shows random cat pictures!
+A Chrome Extension to show random cat pictures!
 (Even though the repository name is CorgiTab)

 ## Description
-* When you open a new tab, you will see a random cat picture.
+* When you open a new tab on Chrome, you will see a random cat picture.

 * If you click on the image, you can load a different random cat picture.